benduong2001/benduong2001.github.io/food_recommendation.md

 * This model uses 3 layers (2 ReLU, 1 sigmoid), with Binary Cross Entropy Loss.
 * For metrics of the Multi-Layered Neural Network as the prediction model, it is around 73% accurate in correctly determining whether or not a given user has visited a given restaurant.
 * While this metric is clearly an improvement from the logistic regression, it is not far enough of a jump in improvement.
 At this stage, it is wise to see if using Deep Neural Networks over Logistic Regression run into diminishing returns.
+But one could also argue that as much as Deep Learning overuses "black-box" methods, model explainability was abandoned a long time ago the moment Word2Vec was used, so there is likely very little to lose by using even more deep learning.

 ![](images/images_food_recommendation/NN_Confusion_matrix.png)

+**Conclusion**

 * Overall, this model does not yet have a procedure for never-before-seen users and restaurants.
 * This model also must acknowledge several considerations:
    * The dataset used is only limited to the customers who willingly and manually wrote a review for a restaurant.
 This model cannot be extended to the general population of more casual resaurant-goers.
 Thus, this model's goal is more so whether a reviewer will review a restaurant or not.
    * This dataset lacks the geo-location of the restaurants, which might be essential to this specific prediction task.
 Realistically, people will be unlikely to eat at a given restaurant if it is far away from their house, and logically can only eat at nearby restaurants, even if the far-away restaurant aligns better with their food preferences than their local ones.
 This is a glaring inadequacy of this dataset (and in turn, the tasks that we can do with it).
+   * Some of the techniques used in the feature engineering are outdated.
+For future improvements of this project, Word2Vec can be replaced with more modern NLP methods like BERT Embeddings, while VGGNET16 can be replaced with more modern CNN architecture like Resnet.